Mental health problems are as common among students as they are in the general population.

 Many student unions also offer student-led services.
 Although the students involved are not qualified counsellors, you may prefer to talk about problems such as stress and depression with another student.

-There are also online self-help services you can explore, such as the NHS website's guide to mental health and wellbeing and the Students Against Depression website.
+There are also online self-help services you can explore, such as:

 Therapy and counselling